 (A) The Library issues cards to individuals and organizations.
 General cards are issued for a four (4) year period.
 Special cards are issued for shorter periods.
 Portage library cards are good at all of the public libraries and bookmobiles in the South Central Library System.
-Portage cards may also be used at public libraries with reciprocal borrowing agreements with the South Central Library System.
-Some restrictions may be placed on borrowers by participating libraries.
+Portage cards may also

-- (B) A free Portage Public Library card is available to residents of the City of Portage and of rural Columbia County.
+- be used at public libraries with reciprocal borrowing agreements with the South Central Library System.
+Some restrictions may be placed on borrowers by participating libraries. - (B) A free Portage Public Library card is available to residents of the City of Portage and residents of the SCLS service area.
 All applicants 16 years of age and older must present acceptable photo and address identification at the time of application for a first card or a lost card replacement.
 Such identification includes a driver's license or Wisconsin ID card, checkbook, official mail postmarked within 30 days, or an ID listed in the ILS registration guidelines.
-Valid Portage Area School District student IDs are also acceptable. - (C) Portage accepts applications for library cards for non-residents living within the boundaries of SCLS.
-Application requirements of the home library apply.
-Applications will be forwarded to the home library and a temporary card, valid for 30 days, will be given to an applicant. - (D) Registered library users are responsible for informing the library of any name, address or status changes.
-If name, address or status is incorrect, patrons are allowed a one-time checkout; however, the card may not be used at subsequent visits until proper verification has been presented to update the patron's library record. - (E) If a library card is lost or stolen, the registered library user must notify the library immediately.
+Valid Portage Area School District student IDs are also acceptable. - (C) Registered library users are responsible for informing the library of any name, address or status changes.
+If name, address or status is incorrect, patrons are allowed a one-time checkout; however, the card may not be used at subsequent visits until proper verification has been presented to update the patron's library record. - (D) If a library card is lost or stolen, the registered library user must notify the library immediately.
 Library staff will change the card's status to "lost" to prevent unauthorized use.
 Library patrons will be responsible for any activity on the card until it was reported missing to the library. - (F) Renewals of library cards are possible so long as patrons remain eligible.
 Patrons not using their card within 1 year of the expiration date will have their registration purged and may have to reapply. - (G) Only one card will be issued to each individual, and the card is for that individual's use only. - (H) Cards may be issued to children at any age.
 Applicants 15 years of age and under are required to obtain their parent's or legal guardian's signature on the card application and have parent or guardian present.
 Parents or guardians applying for cards for their children must have each child present to be issued cards.
 Children residing in two households will be issued a card only by the community or agency of primary residence, as stated by the parent or guardian. - (I) Organizations: City of Portage community organizations, city departments, and local businesses may be issued organizational borrowers' cards for use by authorized individuals when the organization needs to borrow library materials for organizational purposes.
 The head of the organization must sign the application form and supply acceptable identification for the organization and a list of authorized individuals.
 The organization, city department, or business assumes responsibility for any library materials checked out on the card.
 All rights and responsibilities held by individual card holders will be assumed by organizational card holders.
 These cards will be issued for one year.
 Renewals are possible as long as organizations remain in business.
 Organizations outside the City of Portage should apply directly to their home libraries. - (J) Homebound: Any Portage or rural Columbia County resident who, because of temporary or permanent physical disability, finds it difficult or impossible to visit the library in person is eligible for Homebound Delivery Service through the Portage Public Library.
 This privilege will only apply so long as the resident is homebound.